 Dr. Koegler’s grandfather Paul Koegler had immigrated to Kitchener, Ontario from Germany in 1913.
-Grandfather Paul, who was a cabinet maker brought a son named Kurt with him at that time.
+Grandfather Paul Koegler was a cabinet maker and he brought a son named Kurt with him at that time.
 Paul’s wife Anna immigrated in 1920 with 3 more sons; Fritz, Hans and Walter.
 Paul and Anna’s eldest son, was Dr. Koegler’s father Arno and when he and his wife Emma immigrated to Canada, they settled in Kitchener as well.
 Dr. Koegler’s father practiced naturopathic medicine in the Kitchener/Waterloo area and the Koegler family resided at 22 McDougall Avenue.

 Dr. Koegler was a gifted student.
 After completing high school he attended the University of Western Ontario and graduated M.D. in 1944.
-He interned at Victoria Hospital in London and he went on to postgraduate studies in paediatrics in England.
+He interned at Victoria Hospital in London and he went on to complete postgraduate studies in paediatrics in England.

 Dr. Koegler married Elizabeth Eve Darasch on the 7th of August, 1943 in Waterloo, Ontario.
-Mrs. Koegler was born on the 9th of December, 1922 in Doroslovo, Yugoslavia, the daughter of Stevan Darasch and the former Magdalena Negeli.
-She immigrated to Canada in 1928 and her family settled in Kitchener.
-Dr. and Mrs. Koegler had 5 children; David, Trevor, Paul, Susan and Peter.
+Mrs. Koegler was born on the 9th of December, 1922 in Doroslovo, Yugoslavia, the daughter of Stevan Darasch and the former Magdalena Nerczog.
+Mrs. Koegler immigrated to Canada in 1928 with her family and they settled in Kitchener.
+She had a younger brother named Victor Darasch.

 By the early 1960’s Dr. Koegler was the Clinical Director at the Beck Memorial Sanatorium in London, Ontario.
 The Beck Memorial Sanatorium was opened on the 5th of April, 1910 and it was initially called The Queen Alexandra Sanatorium.
 When it opened, it treated people suffering from tuberculosis.
 In April of 1949, it was renamed The Beck Memorial Sanatorium and when Dr. Koegler worked there he was caring for children with psychological needs.
 The Beck Memorial Sanatorium closed on the 6th of September, 1972 and today the former Beck Memorial Sanatorium is the site of Child and Parent Resource Institute (C.P.R.I.).

 By the mid 1960’s Dr. Koegler was the Acting Superintendent at the Ontario Hospital School (also known as the Southwestern Regional Centre) in Cedar Springs.
-In 1966, There were 1,000 residents at the Southwestern Regional Centre with a waiting list of hundreds more.
-Dr. Koegler sought to move patients back into the community in structured residential environments.
-Within the confines of the hospital he sought to make the hospital environment feel more like a residential setting.
+In 1966, there were 1,000 residents at the Southwestern Regional Centre with a waiting list of hundreds more.
+Dr. Koegler sought to move patients back into the community in structured residential environments and within the confines of the hospital he sought to make the hospital environment feel more like a residential setting.

 After completing his tenure in Cedar Springs, Dr. Koegler moved to Alberta and he practiced at the Michener Centre in Red Deer, Alberta.
 Prior to his retirement he also worked at the Alvin Buckwold Centre at University Hospital in Saskatoon, Saskatchewan.